CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 https://medium.com/@ageitgey/build-a-hardware-based-face-recognition-system-for-150-with-the-nvidia-jetson-nano-and-python-a25cb8c891fd

 The changes I have done are
- - Modify the "doorcam.py" program to handle names for the images and output speech.
+ - Create a version of the "doorcam.py" program, so that it handles names for the images, outputs speech and sends UART messages to control pan and tilt servos.
- - Create "amend_pics.py" which can be used to update the name assigned to each image that was automatically captured by "doorcam.py"
+ - Create an Arduino program called "JETSON_NANO_SERIAL_RECEIVE" which deciphers 2 numeric values from UART messages and uses them to control the position of 2 servos
+ - Create a  python program  called "amend_pics.py" which is used to manage the images harvested by the "doorcam.py" program i.e. images can be renamed or deleted.
+Whatever name is given to the image, the speech processing part uses it to speak the name of the image whenever it is recognised.

 # SETUP